This chapter contains descriptions of all of the features that are new to Oracle Database Release 19c.

 Oracle Restart Patching and Upgrading

 Use Fleet Patching and Provisioning to patch and upgrade Oracle Restart.
-In previous releases, Oracle Restart environments required the user to perform patching and upgrade operations, often involving manual intervention.
+In previous releases, Oracle Restart environments required you to perform patching and upgrade operations, often involving manual intervention.
 Fleet Patching and Provisioning automates these procedures.

 New ALTER SYSTEM Clause FLUSH PASSWORDFILE_METADATA_CACHE

 The ALTER SYSTEM clause FLUSH PASSWORDFILE_METADATA_CACHE refreshes the metadata cache with the latest details of the database password file.
-The latest details of the database password file can be retrieved by querying the V$PASSWORDFILE_INFO view.
+Querying the V$PASSWORDFILE_INFO view retrieves the latest details of the database password file.

 This functionality is useful when the database password file name or location is changed, and the metadata cache needs to be refreshed with the details of the updated database password file.